-The grant covers a 4-year period from April 2020-March 2024 and has the following goals to support families and children in Maine:
+The HRSA grant covers a 5-year period from April 2024-March 2029 and has the following goals to support families and children in Maine:

 This section is interactive; tap on terms to learn more!